 We look forward to continuing our work in 2024 supporting our beautiful town Augusta.

 PROJECT CARE

-thank you for the continued support helping with projectcare hampers.
+CWA Augusta would like to thank you for the continued support helping with projectcare hampers.
 We thank IGA Jan Linto, Christine Wilson, Augusta, the community of the Lions of Leeuwin for their constant support.